The Dispossessed

 Como sempre, a humanidade das personagens é muito tocante — marca característica da consagrada escritora, asssim como o pano de fundo sociopolítico-ambiental.

 Conta a estória de Shevek, um físico à beira de revelar uma teoria revolucionária.
-Ele é nativo do planeta Anarres, quase desértico, onde as …
+Ele é nativo do planeta Anarres, …

 Enjoyable and thought provoking